 - Where to seek help

 Although alcohol use disorders may be hard to spot, there are signs that may hint that a parent has become an alcoholic.
 Alcoholism may lead to changes in behavior as well as emotional instability that can affect how the parent handles the family unit and those around them.

-According to the American Addiction Centers, most parents with alcoholism disorder often attempt to hide their problems from their children.
+Most parents with alcoholism disorder often attempt to hide their problems from their children.
 However, they may not succeed for long as the signs may soon start to show.
 Some of the major signs that can act as a hint include:

 - Absconding their parental duties